 \[ \begin{align} \mathbf{j}_d = \rho_d\mathbf{v} - D_d\nabla\rho_d, & {} & \mathbf{j}_v = \rho_v\mathbf{v} - D_v\nabla\rho_v. \end{align} \]

-The last point will be ignored in the rest of the section; this will only be about the condensates.
-Diffusion only occurs with the gaseous components, so in $Q_d$ there is a term $D_d\Delta\rho_d$ and in $Q_v$ there is a term $D_v\Delta\rho_v$, here $D_d$ and $D_v$ are the diffusion coefficients of dry air and water vapor in air, respectively.
-Dry air is not affected by the other processes, so
+The last point is excluded in the remainder of this section; here, the focus is exclusively on condensates.
+Diffusion occurs only in the gaseous components, so $Q_d$ contains a term $D_d\Delta\rho_d$ and $Q_v$ contains a term $D_v\Delta\rho_v$, where $D_d$ and $D_v$ are the diffusion coefficients of dry air and water vapor in air, respectively.
+Dry air is unaffected by the remaining processes, so

 \[ \begin{align} Q_d = D_d\Delta\rho_d \end{align} \]